koch505/iosblue/docs/build.md

 ## Prerequisites

-Since the building process is very customizable, if you do not have similar experience, it is recommended that you read through some of the [Yocto project documentations][1] to get started.
+The building process for ISOBlue 2,0 is very customizable.
+If you do not have similar experience, it is recommended that you read through some of the [Yocto project documentations][1] to get started.
 If you do not have much experience in Linux, you can still download a [prebuilt ISOBlue image][2] and follow the [flashing instructions](flashing.md) to get yourself an ISOBlue.

 ### Machine Requirement

 For building an ISOBlue image, a powerful, multi-core host machine is highly recommended.
-There should be a minimum of 60GB of free disk place and 4GB of RAM.
+There should be a minimum of 60GB of free disk place, 4GB of RAM and a decent Internet connection.
 The build procedure is currently only tested on Ubuntu 16.10.

 <!--truncate-->